 NSF Funded Research

 The Dynamics of Mountains, Landscapes and Climate in the Distribution and Generation of Biodiversity of the Amazon/Andean Forest.
 This is a collaborative geosciences grant, lead by Paul Baker (Duke University) and Sheri Fritz (University of Nebraska).
-Co-PI Stephen Smith and I will be integrating phylogenetic analyses of Andean-Amazon plant groups with models of regional geological and atmospheric history.
+Co-PI Stephen Smith and I are performing phylogenetic analyses of Andean-Amazon plant groups and will link these to models of regional geological and atmospheric history.
 Miles Silman (Wake Forest University) is collaborating on the ecological and field components of this project in Peru.

 Dimensions of Amazon Biodiversity is funded jointly by NSF, NASA and FAPESP (Brazil).
 This project seeks to answer an overarching question in biodiversity science: How was the modern Amazonian biota and its environment assembled across space and time?
 The project will include research on animal and plant groups.
-I will be leading the Amazon plant phylogeography component for the U.S team in collaboration with Scott Mori (New York Botanical Garden).
-We are using next generation sequencing approaches to reconstruct species-level phylogeny and evaluate clade endemism in the Lecythidaceae (Brazil nut tree family).
-Lúcia Lohmann (University of São Paulo) is our Brazilian counterpart runs a parallel project on a tribe of woody vines in the Bignoniaceae.
+I lead the Amazon plant phylogeography component for the U.S team in collaboration with Scott Mori (New York Botanical Garden).
+We are using genomic sequencing to reconstruct species-level phylogeny and evaluate clade endemism in the Lecythidaceae (Brazil nut tree family).
+Our Brazilian counterpart Lúcia Lohmann (University of São Paulo) runs a parallel project on a tribe of woody vines in the Bignoniaceae.

 Community Assembly I have been interested in quantifying the role of intercontinental migrations in structuring regional species pools of tropical trees.
 Pennington and Dick (2004, 2010) analyzed the historical biogeography of tree species in the Yasuní 50-ha forest inventory plot in Ecuador.
 Using fossil-dated phylogenies, we deduced that more than 30% of the 1104 tree species are from immigrant lineages, i.e. lineages that originated outside of South America, entering the Amazon basin either through the Isthmus of Panama or via oceanic currents.
 This result contrasted with the long held view that most Amazon tree lineages originated in South America while it was still connected to Africa.